Berrysoft/msys-git-for-windows/README.md

 # `mingw-w64-git-filter-repo`
 It is said to perform better than `git-filter-branch`.

+# `mingw-w64-git-fire`
+In case on fire, it is very useful to save your works.

 # `mingw-w64-git-lfs`
 It is newer than the one in the [official repo](https://github.com/msys2/MINGW-packages/tree/master/mingw-w64-git-lfs).